pregoadisaputro/AfterHours/README.md

 ## what is it?

-AfterHours is my personal media tracker, but as a website from my, <br>
+AfterHours is my personal media tracker, but as a website (blazor) from my, <br>
 [MediaArchive.Console](https://github.com/pregoadisaputro/MediaArchive.Console)
 for only Movie and TV.

-im making this to actually practice backend stuff properly, EF Core, vertical-slice architecture, and consuming a real external API (TMDB) instead of just reading/writing JSON like my last project lol.
+im making this to actually practice backend stuff properly, EF Core, vertical-slice architecture, and consuming a API (TMDB) instead of just reading/writing JSON like my last project lol.

 ## what you can do?